-Formula of Algebra: Algebra is a branch of mathematics that deals with number theory, geometry, and analysis.
+Algebra Formula: Algebra is a branch of mathematics that deals with number theory, geometry, and analysis.
 The definition of algebra sometimes states that the study of the mathematical symbols and the rules involves manipulating these mathematical symbols.
-Algebra includes almost everything right from solving elementary equations to the study of abstractions.
-Algebra is very important for all competitive exams to solve the maximum number of topics which includes the implications, multiplication, division, subtraction, and addition.
+Algebra Formula includes almost everything right from solving elementary equations to the study of abstractions.
+Algebra Formula is very important for all competitive exams to solve the maximum number of topics which includes the implications, multiplication, division, subtraction, and addition.

-In this article, we are providing you the detailed information on the formula of Algebra, algebra expressions, algebraic identities, algebra calculator, and algebra in maths.
+We are providing you the detailed information on the Algebra Formula, algebra expressions, algebraic identities, algebra calculator, and algebra in maths.
 Read the detailed article for more information related to the formula of Algebra.

 Types of Algebra

 The algebra is divided into the following parts which are based on the complexity of algebra which is simplified by the use of numerous algebraic expressions.
-The branches of algebras are:
+Here are some several types of Algebra:

 - Pre-algebra: It helps in transforming real-life problems into an algebraic expression in mathematics.